mike99mac/mariacmdb/README.md

 - Change the group to that which will be running Apache, and add group write permission to ``/`` and ``/srv/``.

-  - For Debian based:
+  - For Debian-based:
     ```
     sudo chgrp www-data / /srv
     ```

-  - For RHEL based:
+  - For RHEL-based:
     ```
     sudo chgrp apache / /srv
     ```